redshift-s/rancheros-docker-media/README.md

 - Owner (group): rancher
 - Set permission recursivley: check

-## Start NFS and SMB:
+## Start services:
 - Services
-- Enable and start NFS and SMB and check "Start on boot"
+- Enable and start NFS, SMB and SSH and check "Start on boot"

 ## Shares
+This step creates the share as both Linux and Windows share.
+The important part about this is creating the unix share with the root / wheel user and group.
+There should be a better way to set this up, but at least it works this way.
 - Sharing
 - Unix
 - Add unix share